KingEnderBrine/-RoR2-InLobbyConfig/InLobbyConfigUnity/Assets/ModInfo/README.md

 * displayName - name of a field
 * tooltip - text to display when hover over field name.
 * valueAccessor - a function which will be used to retrieve actual value of config.

-##### BaseInputConfigField (ColorConfigField, StringConfgiField)
-Same as `BaseConfigFiled` +

 * onValueChanged - a function which will be called when the value of a field is changed.
 Value in config doesn't automatically change, this is up to you what you want to do with the changed value.

+##### SelectConfigField
+Same as `BaseConfigField` +

+* optionsAccessor - a function which will be used to retrieve available values for selection.

+##### BaseInputConfigField (ColorConfigField, StringConfgiField)
+Same as `BaseConfigField` +

 * onEndEdit - a function which will be called when a user ended changing field.
 Unlike `onValueChange` which called with every change.
 Value in config doesn't automatically change, this is up to you what you want to do with the changed value.

 ##### BaseNumberInputConfigField (IntConfigField, FloatConfigField)